dmuth/splunk-lab/README.md

 Since building Splunk Lab, I have used it as the basis for building other projects:

 - <a href="https://github.com/dmuth/splunk-yelp-reviews">Splunk Yelp Reviews</a>
-   - This project lets you pull down Yelp reviews for venues and view the results in a Splunk dashboard
+   - This project lets you pull down Yelp reviews for venues and view visualizations and wordclouds of positive/negative reviews in a Splunk dashboard.
 - <a href="https://github.com/dmuth/splunk-telegram">Splunk Telegram</a>
    - This app lets you run Splunk against messages from Telegram groups and generate graphs and tag clouds based on the activity in them.
 - <a href="https://github.com/dmuth/splunk-network-health-check">Splunk Network Health Check</a>
-   - Pings 1 or more hosts and graphs the results in Splunk so you can monitor network connectivity over time
+   - Pings 1 or more hosts and graphs the results in Splunk so you can monitor network connectivity over time.

 ## Screenshots